Albany Junior School

 Extra-curricular Activities

 In addition to the normal school programme a variety of activities are offered to the children.
 After school clubs include football, netball, cricket, tag rugby, athletics, modern dance and tennis.
-Children have the opportunity to learn Brass and Woodwind instruments, in lessons purchased from the Music for Schools Foundation.

 Documents available in School